 In what sense would he die spiritually?
-What happened when Adam ate the fruit of the tree of the knowledge of good and evil?
+What was it that happened when Adam ate the fruit of the tree of the knowledge of good and evil?
 The answer is that he, for the most part, lost the life of God in his soul.
 The image of God in his heart was marred.
 The entrance of sin into his mind and heart separated him from God spiritually.
 His eating of the fruit of the knowledge of good and evil robbed him of much of the glory with which he was created.
-Sin affected every aspect of his being and it took away his desire for fellowship with God, and the things of God, and his being righteous and holy in the way that God wanted him to be righteous and holy were no longer important to him.
-He became alienated from the life of God, and dead spiritually to living to God's glory.
+Sin affected every aspect of his being and it took away his desire for fellowship with God.
+It took away his desire for the things of God.
+He no longer wanted to be righteous and holy in the way that God wanted him to be righteous and holy.
+These things were no longer important to him.
+In other words, he became alienated from the life of God, and he was dead, spiritually, to living to God's glory.
 He would rather live to himself and to his own idea of life, apart from God's word.
 Sin had made a separation between him and God.

-Well, we need to understand that Adam did not simply sin for himself when he partook of the forbidden fruit.
-His sin has affected every one of his descendants because each of us is born into the world, because of his sin, in his fallen image of Adam.
-Because of his sin we too have sin in our very nature, and because of his sin, we all die physically, and are dead spiritually.
+Well, all of us need to understand that Adam did not simply sin for himself when he partook of the forbidden fruit.
+His sin has affected every one of us, his descendants, because each of us is born into the world, in his fallen image, because of his sin.
+Because of his sin we too have sin in our very nature.
+And because of his sin, we all die physically, and we are all dead spiritually.
 We commit sins ourselves because we are sinners.
-And we confirm our sinnership by many sins of our own against God and against His holy law.
+And we all confirm our sinnership, by many sins of our own against God, and against His holy law.